tokenn-com/ico/README.md

 * Presale
 * Crowdsale
-* Bounties
-* Team
+* Vested
-* Other
+* Non-vested
-* Uniswap (pooled ETH depends on tokens per wei rate)
+* Uniswapper (pooled ETH depends on tokens per wei rate)
 * TOTAL

 # Contracts

 ## Airdropper

-An airdropper contract completes all individual transfers within one combined transaction reducing fees associated with the distribution.
+An airdropper contract completes all individual transfers (for example for bounties) within one combined transaction reducing fees associated with the distribution.
 Airdropper never holds tokens.
-Instead it calls ERC20's transferFrom to transfer tokens directly from the reward wallet to the recipients.
+Instead it calls ERC20's transferFrom to transfer tokens directly from the _reward wallet to the recipients.
 Recipients can see that their tokens came directly from this address, so they can verify that they received their rewards in good order.
-The address is recorded in the TOKEN ICO repository.
+The address is recorded in the repository.
 The contract can be tested on the main network without interfering with the allocation of reward TOKEN, and without the need to deploy a new instance after testing.

 Airdropper also has a method to self-destruct, which is called as soon as tokens have been distributed to all recipients.
 This prevents it from being used as an attack vector in any future zero-day exploits, and takes some load off the Ethereum network (it's important to be a good neighbour).